diabetic ketoacidosis (DKA)

 Hyperglycaemia and ketosis cause osmotic diuresis leading to dehydration.

-Symptoms tend to be due to dehydration and metabolic acidosis and include dry mouth, shortness of breath, abdominal pain, nausea, vomiting, and altered sensorium.
+Symptoms tend to be due to dehydration and metabolic acidosis and include dry mouth, hyperventilation, abdominal pain, nausea, vomiting, and reduced consciousness.

 Blood glucose and ketone levels are high and there is an anion gap metabolic acidosis.

 Treatment involves rapid hydration, insulin infusion, and correction of electrolyte imbalance.
-Hourly monitoring of blood glucose and 1- to 4-hourly monitoring of electrolytes is required.
-Insulin infusion must continue until ketosis has resolved and a subcutaneous injection of insulin has been given.
+Hourly monitoring of blood glucose and ketones, and regular monitoring of bicarbonate, potassium, and pH is required.
+Insulin infusion must continue until DKA has resolved and the patient is eating and drinking.
+Switch from insulin infusion to subcutaneous insulin when DKA is resolved.

 Twenty years after diagnosis, most patients have evidence of retinopathy.
 Patients develop microaneurysms, exudates, haemorrhages, angiogenesis, and glaucoma.